 Radiotherapy to some parts of the body can sometimes affect the bone marrow, which produces the different types of blood cells.
 If this is likely to be a problem, your child will have regular blood tests during their treatment to check their blood cell levels.
 If these become low, they may feel very tired and lethargic.
 Let your child’s doctor know if this becomes a problem.
 Some children may need to have a blood transfusion – your child's doctor can give you more information about this.

 Effects on the skin

 Some children develop a skin reaction similar to sunburn while having radiotherapy.
 This can happen after 3-4 weeks of treatment.
 In children with pale skin, the skin in the treatment area can become red and sore or itchy.
 In those with dark skin, it becomes darker.
 The extent of the reaction depends on the area being treated and your child’s skin type.
 Some children have no skin problems at all.
-Your child’s radiographers will be looking out for these reactions, but you should also let them know if you notice any changes.
+Your child’s radiographers will be looking out for these reactions and will advise you about skin care.

 Long-term side effects

 Radiotherapy can sometimes cause other long-term side effects, which can develop gradually, months or sometimes years after the treatment.
 As time goes by, the effect of radiotherapy on any growing tissues may become more noticeable.
 In particular, radiotherapy to the brain can affect a child’s growth and development.
 Your doctor will be able to discuss this with you in more detail when planning treatment.

 The information about children’s cancer was written by the Children’s Cancer and Leukaemia Group (CCLG).
 It has been reviewed and edited by their publications committee, which includes medical experts from all fields of children’s cancer and care.